kcarnold/cs344/content/units/01introduction/lab/index.md

 {{<task>}}

 1. Implement each line of the above algorithm in PyTorch code.
-Use separate cells so you can check the results.
+    - Use separate cells so you can check the results along the way.
+For example, the first cell should have two lines, the first to assign (`resid = ...`) and the second to show the result (`resid`).
     - **You should not need to write any loops.**
     - Try using both `squared_error.mean()` and `torch.mean(squared_error)`.
 2. Now, write the entire computation in a single succinct expression (i.e., without having to create intermediate variables for `resid` and `squared_error`).
 Check that you get the same result.